Austin Divorce Lawyers

 If you file for a fault-based divorce in Austin, TX, then you should be prepared to back up any accusations you make while filing for divorce.
 For example, if you file a fault-based divorce for adultery, you should have some sort of evidence your spouse cheated on you to support your case.

 Courts handle fault-based divorces slightly differently than no-fault divorces, especially if a spouse files for divorce citing domestic violence or abuse.
 If the spouse who files for fault-based divorce can back up their claims, the court might penalize the other party more harshly than in a no-fault divorce.

 In cases where domestic violence or abuse is an issue, the court might refuse to allow the parties to use a form of alternative dispute resolution (ADR) like mediation to prevent a power imbalance between the spouses from playing a role in the divorce.

-You should work with a divorce lawyer to discuss the best path forward in your divorce.
-Every case is different, and your attorney can help you decide whether to file for a fault-based or no-fault divorce.
+You should work with a divorce lawyer in Austin, TX to discuss the best path forward in your divorce.
+Every case is different, and your divorce attorney can help you decide whether to file for a fault-based or no-fault divorce.

 What Happens During Divorce?

 Divorce is one of the most complex forms of civil litigation because it also involves several other legal processes.
 During your divorce, you can also expect to handle the following kinds of legal disputes: